seaflow-uw/seaflow-website/content/authors/kelsy/_index.md

 - "Researchers"
 # - Visitors
 ---
- I operate our BD Influx Cell Sorter to generate and analyze flow cytometry data of phytoplankton and bacterial communities from the field and lab. <br/>
+ I operate a BD Influx Cell Sorter and [SeaFlow](https://seaflow.netlify.com/) to generate and analyze flow cytometry data of phytoplankton and bacterial communities in the field and lab. <br/>
  Visit my homepage for more [details](https://armbrustlab.ocean.washington.edu/people/cain/)